aws/aws-sdk-js-v3/clients/client-wafv2/README.md

 see the <a href="https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html">WAF Developer Guide</a>. </p>
 </note>
 <p>WAF is a web application firewall that lets you monitor the HTTP and HTTPS
-requests that are forwarded to Amazon CloudFront, an Amazon API Gateway REST API, an Application Load Balancer, or an AppSync GraphQL API.
+requests that are forwarded to Amazon CloudFront, an Amazon API Gateway REST API, an Application Load Balancer, an AppSync GraphQL API, or an Amazon Cognito user pool.
 WAF also lets you control access to your content.
-Based on criteria that you specify, such as the IP addresses that requests originate from or the values of query strings, the Amazon API Gateway REST API, CloudFront distribution, the Application Load Balancer, or the AppSync GraphQL API responds to requests either with the requested content or with an HTTP 403 status code (Forbidden).
+Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, the Amazon API Gateway REST API, CloudFront distribution, the Application Load Balancer, the AppSync GraphQL API, or the Amazon Cognito user pool responds to requests either with the requested content or with an HTTP 403 status code (Forbidden).
 You also can configure CloudFront to return a custom error page when a request is blocked.</p>
 <p>This API guide is for developers who need detailed information about WAF API actions,